soarcn/Favor/README.md

 RxPreference
 ------

-You are RxJava fan, easy!
+You are a RxJava fan, easy! (rx-preferences dependency is required)

 ```java
     @Favor